 c.
-Fallen man lives F power of the air (Ephesians 2:2). the P of the NOTES: The word "following" comes from the na Graak proposition kat tá which in this context denotes agreement, accordance, or context denotes agreement, accordance, accordance, or context denotes agreement, accordance, accordanc onformity.
-The title "prind s: (1) Satan has a measure lered by the material rest ce of the power e of sovereignty d.
-Fallen man is caught in the S (II Timothy 2:26). of the D NOTES: A snare or noose is a type of trap that was used in ancient times to catch birds and other animals.
+Fallen man lives A to the P of the power of the air (Ephesians 2:2).
+NOTES: The phrase "according to" comes from the Greek preposition katá , which in this context denotes agreement, accordance, or conformity.
+The title, "prince of the power of the air," communicates two important truths: (1) Satan has a measure of soveriegnty over humanity; and (2) Satan is a spirit, unhindered by the material restraints that bind man.
+His power and authority go far beyond any earthbound prince. d.
+Fallen man is caught in the S of the D (II Timothy 2:26).
+NOTES: A snare or noose is a type of trap that was used in ancient times to catch birds and other animals.
 It was a hidden device that would entangle an animal unexpectedly and suddenly.
 It serves as an excellent illustration of Satan's deadly work. e.
-Fallen man is C Timothy 2:26). to do the devil's W (11
+Fallen man is held C to do the devil's W (II Timothy 2:26).